3 fiction lead magnet ideas to help you attract more readers

 Bear with me on this.
 It’s possible.

-Fiction lead magnet idea #2: A cheat sheet
+Fiction lead magnet idea #2: Cheat sheet

 Fiction lead magnet #3: Your book’s first chapter